Skip to main content

 # 6. Remove skill

-fastskill remove my-skill --confirm
+fastskill remove my-skill --force

 Batch Operations